knative/docs/docs/admin/collecting-logs/README.md

 # Logging

 You can use [Fluent Bit](https://docs.fluentbit.io/), a log processor and forwarder, to collect Kubernetes logs in a central directory.
-This is not required to run Knative, but can be helpful with [Knative Serving](../../serving), which automatically delete pods and associated logs when they are no longer needed.
+This is not required to run Knative, but can be helpful with [Knative Serving](../../serving/README.md), which automatically deletes pods and associated logs when they are no longer needed.

 Fluent Bit supports exporting to a number of other log providers.
 If you already have an existing log provider, for example, Splunk, Datadog, ElasticSearch, or Stackdriver, you can follow the [FluentBit documentation](https://docs.fluentbit.io/manual/pipeline/outputs) to configure log forwarders.